RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ### Boot up

-When the RC2014 first boots, the z88dk system configures a number of items via a preamble.
+When the RC2014 first boots, the z88dk provided [`crt0`](https://en.wikipedia.org/wiki/Crt0) configures a number of items via preamble code.

 The preamble code copies the CCP/BDOS to the correct location, and then checks for the existence of the BIOS.
 If the BIOS exists, and a valid drive is found, then control is passed directly to the CCP.
-This is the situation when a CP/M application overwrites the CCP, and it needs to be rewritten before control can be returned to it.
+This is the usual situation when a CP/M application overwrites the CCP, and it needs to be rewritten before control can be returned to it.

 If the CP/M BIOS doesn't exist or it doesn't have a valid drive, then control is returned to the preamble code to continue to load the CP/M BIOS, the ACIA or SIO drivers, and the IDE drivers necessary for operation of the shell and CP/M.